 Can I run as a solo entrant?

 Yes!
-Now you can simply enter online as a solo runner like you would any other event!
+You can simply enter online as a solo runner like you would any other event.

 Can I run in a team?